-Hello friends, in today’s article we will see what are the advantages of PCB motor and what are its uses.
+Hello friends, in today’s article, we will see what the advantages of PCB motors are and what their uses are.

 The Printed Circuit Board consists of a rotor disc made of non-magnetic and non-conductive material.
 The armature winding and the commutator are printed on both sides of the plate with the help of copper.
 The disc is placed between two sets of permanent magnets mounted on ferromagnetic plates on the armature.
 The brush is placed inside the motor.